What is a pedometer, and how does one work?

 Measuring the distance you walk is a difficult task indeed.
 If you imagine the complexity of the task, you will quickly see what I mean.
-Each person that uses a pedometer has a different stride length, pace, and impacts the ground with a different force; A pedometer has to measure the steps of a jog, run, or walk.
+Each person that uses a pedometer has a different stride length, and pace, and impacts the ground with a different force; A pedometer has to measure the steps of a jog, run, or walk.
 Each activity adds complexity to the step count.
-The device does not take into account the difficulty of measuring steps when your body tilts going up and down stairs or the tilt to the pedometer that occurs when place don the belt of more obese users.
+The device does not consider the difficulty of measuring steps when your body tilts going up and down stairs or the tilt to the pedometer that occurs when placed on the belt of more obese users.

-Distance walked is a very simple calculation.
-Distance determined by your stride length which is either manually entered or calculated.
+Distance walking is a very simple calculation.
+Distance is determined by your stride length, which is either manually entered or calculated.
 Simply, distance is equal to the number of steps walked multiplied by the stride length.
 For example, if your stride is 3 feet and you walk 3000 steps, you will walk 9000 feet in 3000 steps.
 One mile is 5280 feet, so you just walked 1.7 miles.
 It is that simple.

 What are the different types of pedometers?